kodethon/KoDrive/README.md

   ```sh
   $ kdr auth -a <DEVICE-KEY> <PATH>
   ```
-3. Finally obtain and provide the below **folder key** back to the other user:
+3. Finally obtain and provide the below **directory key** back to the other user:

   ```sh
   $ kdr key <PATH>